《A Tale of Two Cities》 Book2 CHAPTER

 blowing the people up and exterminating them from the face of the earth, and doing without

-them: and for accomplishing many similar objects akin in their nature to the abolition of
+them: and for accomplishing many similar objects akin in their nature to the

 eagles by sprinkling salt on the tails of the race.
 Him, Darnay heard with a particular